 After some ups and downs, Nina Simone was ready to take on the music world in 1958, at 25 a mature singer and classically-trained pianist with a contempt for pop music, yet a willingness to perform it.
 The 1935 Broadway production of Porgy and Bess, based on a book by Heyward DuBois with music and lyrics by George and Ira Gershwin, had demonstrated staying power.
 The stage play, ultimately accepted as a classic American folk opera, had already been revived a few times by 1959, the year it was made into a film starring Sidney Poitier and Dorothy Dandridge.
-Simone's recording of "I Loves You, Porgy," taken from her 1958 debut album Little Girl Blue, was released as a single around the time the movie was in theaters and became her only major hit (in the U.S. at least), making it to the top 20 on the pop charts and number two rhythm and blues.
-Yet rather than being her lone "one-hit wonder" moment, it served more as her introduction to mainstream music fans.
+Simone's recording of "I Loves You, Porgy," taken from her 1958 debut album Little Girl Blue, was released as a single around the time of the movie's theatrical run and became her only major hit (in the U.S. at least), making it to the top 20 on the pop charts and number two rhythm and blues.
+Yet rather than being her lone "one-hit wonder" moment, it served as an introduction to mainstream music fans.
 Nina's fascinating career was just getting started.

 Born Eunice Kathleen Waymon in the small town of Tryon, North Carolina, she was drawn to the piano as a child and began practicing as soon as she was big enough to reach the keys, later playing in church and receiving help from local citizens to fund her lessons.
 Becoming a classical pianist was Eunice's single-minded goal, but she soon realized that compromise would be necessary if she were to have any kind of a career in music.
 After high school she auditioned for a scholarship to Philadelphia's Curtis Institute of Music but failed to make the cut.
 There's a strong possibility that her color was the reason for the rejection, and she made a point of telling that to people, continuing to bring up the subject for many years.
 Despite the setback, her obvious talent and drive got her into New York's Juilliard School of Music shortly afterward.

 Simone left Bethlehem in 1959 and signed a deal with Colpix Records that gave her more creative freedom.
-Many of her releases were live concert recordings, and her choices in the studio showed a flexibility, as she was well aware of the commercial value of an occasional pop single.
+Many releases were live concert recordings, and her choices in the studio showed a flexibility, as she was well aware of the commercial value of an occasional pop single.
 "Nobody Knows You When You're Down and Out," written by Jimmy Cox in 1923 and a hit for Bessie Smith in '29, was given the Simone treatment with a slick arrangement by Stu Phillips and put her back on the pop and R&B charts in September 1960.
-Though she was writing songs during this time, Nina drew from 1920s-era jazz and blues for a great deal of her material; the 1926 blues standard "Trouble in Mind" (written by pianist Richard M. Jones), a live track from her best-selling album Nina at Newport, again put her on both singles charts in January 1961.
-The same year she married Andrew Stroud, a New York City police detective.
-He later quit the force to manage her career, and had definite ideas on how to raise her profile in the world of music.
-Nina wasn't nearly as concerned about the commercial aspects of the business, and she would soon begin expressing political discontent through her music.
+Though she was writing songs during this time, Nina drew from 1920s-era jazz and blues for a great deal of her material; the 1926 blues standard "Trouble in Mind" (written by pianist Richard M. Jones), a live track from the best-selling album Nina at Newport, again put her on both singles charts in January 1961.
+That same year she married Andrew Stroud, a New York City police detective.
+Committing himself to raising her profile in the world of music, Stroud later quit the force to manage her career.
+Nina was more concerned about expressing herself as an artist than of the commercial aspects of the business; political discontent would soon be a dominant theme in her music.

 The mid-'60s tenure with Philips and revised musical direction brought an upswing in album sales.
 Single record highlights at that time include "Don't Let Me Be Misunderstood," written by Bennie Benjamin, Sol Marcus and Gloria Caldwell, who contributed several compositions to her Philips label repertoire; a very different version by The Animals was a much bigger hit in early 1965 than Simone's '64 original.
 One of the earliest to tackle the notorious Screamin' Jay Hawkins classic "I Put a Spell on You," she gave the much-recorded 1956 song her own brand of ominous in '65.

 A move to RCA Victor in 1967 led to one of the most successful periods of Simone's career.
-Her interpretation of Morris Bailey, Jr.'s "(You'll) Go to Hell" offered a make-no-bones-about-it point of view about people's religious beliefs (or lack thereof): 'If your mind lies in the devil's workshop, and evil doin's your thrill...and trouble and mischief is all you live for, you know darn well...you'll go to hell.'
+Her interpretation of Morris Bailey, Jr.'s "(You'll) Go to Hell" put forth a make-no-bones-about-it point of view about people's religious beliefs (or lack thereof): 'If your mind lies in the devil's workshop, and evil doin's your thrill...and trouble and mischief is all you live for, you know darn well...you'll go to hell.'
 Potential controversy didn't concern Nina Simone; she never hesitated to convey what she was feeling through her music.
-She received her first of two Grammy nominations for the song, but never won the award, an astounding oversight.
-At times her pain was on display for all to see, perhaps never more so than during a performance at the Westbury, New York Music Fair on April 7, 1968 (three days after the assassination of Reverend Martin Luther King, Jr.) "Why?
-(The King of Love is Dead)," written by Nina's bass player Calvin Taylor, was possibly the first song to pay tribute to Dr. King following his death.
+She received her first of two Grammy nominations for the song but never won the award, an astounding oversight.
+At times her pain was on display for all to see, perhaps never more so than during a performance at the Westbury, New York Music Fair on April 7, 1968 (three days after the assassination of Reverend Martin Luther King, Jr.).
+"Why?
+(The King of Love is Dead)," written by Nina's bass player Calvin Taylor, has since been acknowledged as the first song to pay tribute to Dr. King following his death.

 Songwriter Jimmy Webb was on a hot streak in the late '60s, penning hits for The 5th Dimension, Glen Campbell, Richard Harris and others.
 Simone's conventional rendition of Webb's "Do What You Gotta Do" put her back on the charts in the fall of 1968.
-Simultaneously, the song appeared in England (where she'd been hitless) as the B side of her version of "Ain't Got No; I Got Life" from the Broadway musical Hair.
-Suddenly and without warning it took Great Britain by storm, climbing to number two on the charts in December, a bigger hit there than anything she'd had in the U.S. An unusual song with two titles, it wasn't a medley but rather one song in two parts, going from negative to positive: 'Ain't got no...home, shoes, money, class...culture, friends, schoolin', love...' followed by 'I've got my...eyes, nose, mouth, smile...I've got life...I've got my freedom!'
-RCA released the single as the follow-up to "Do What You Gotta Do" in the States.
-Though the musical had been running on Broadway since April '68, the popularity of Nina's recording (along with "Where Do You Go" by Carla Thomas) ran ahead of the curve; Hair went on to rule the charts in 1969 with several huge cover hits by a diversity of acts (the 5th Dimension, The Cowsills, Oliver and Three Dog Night) while the Original Cast recording held number one on the album charts for three months in the spring and summer, more than a year after the show's New York debut.
+Simultaneously, the song appeared in England (where she'd essentially been hitless) as the B side of her version of "Ain't Got No; I Got Life" from the trendsetting Broadway musical Hair.
+Suddenly and without warning it took Great Britain by storm, climbing to number two on the charts in December, a bigger hit there than anything she'd had back home.
+An unusual song with two titles, it wasn't a medley but rather one song in two parts, going from negative to positive: 'Ain't got no...home, shoes, money, class...culture, friends, schoolin', love...' followed by 'I've got my...eyes, nose, mouth, smile...I've got life...I've got my freedom!'
+In the U.S., RCA released the single as the follow-up to "Do What You Gotta Do."
+Though the musical had been running on Broadway since April '68, the success of Nina's recording (along with "Where Do You Go" by Carla Thomas) ran ahead of the curve; Hair went on to rule the charts in 1969 with several huge cover hits by a diversity of acts (the 5th Dimension, The Cowsills, Oliver and Three Dog Night) while the Original Cast recording held number one on the album charts for three months in the spring and summer, more than a year after the show's New York debut.

-1969 was Simone's peak year, particularly considering her success in Britain, which included an earlier U.S. release that became an "Ain't Got No" follow-up top ten hit that summer; "To Love Somebody" was actually a much bigger U.K. hit than The Bee Gees' original had been in '67.
+1969 was Simone's peak year, particularly considering her breakout popularity in Britain, further confirmed when a previous U.S. release became an "Ain't Got No" follow-up top ten hit that summer; "To Love Somebody" was actually much bigger in the U.K. than The Bee Gees' original had been in '67.
 America saw the release of another Civil Rights-related song, "To Be Young, Gifted and Black," written by Nina and Weldon Irvine.
 'There's a world waiting for you...yours is the quest that's just begun' offered encouragement and hope to aspiring African-Americans...and anyone else able to see beyond the song's specificity.
-It made the biggest impact of her late-'60s releases and put her into the top ten on the R&B charts for the first time since "I Loves You, Porgy" ten years earlier.
+It made the biggest impact of her late-'60s output and put her into the top ten on the R&B charts for the first time since "I Loves You, Porgy" ten years earlier.